ibudasov/poker-cli/README.md

 - something like Gradle might be used for making commands nicer and user-friendly, with less parameters
 - to make input and output nicer than bare PHP.
 Symfony library might help
-- tests of the application are completely missing.
-No good.
+- tests of the application are completely missing, but this problem is compensated in the library, which is completely covered by tests